-Based on the results in Table 5-1, Will County's Pond 1N and Pond 1S have adequate hydraulic capacities to retain the 1,000-year flood event without water overtopping the former ponds' dikes.
+Based on the results in Table 5-1, Will County's Pond 1N and Pond 1S have adequate hydraulic capacities to retain the 1,000-year flood event without water overtopping the former ponds' dikes, even under the very conservative assumption that the hydraulic structures downstream of the former ponds are full at the time of the design storm event.
 Therefore, Ponds 1N and 1S are able to collect and control the inflow design flood event specified in 35 III.
 Adm.
 Code 845.510(a)(3).